Teaching Students with Medical/Mobility Impairments

 It’s your responsibility to support Ohio State’s commitment to equal access to education.
 This information will assist you when you have students with disabilities in your class; staff at Student Life Disability Services are also available to help you.
 Some key elements are:

-Alternative Format: Many students need print materials in alternative format (scanned to digital files, audio tapes, Braille, or enlarged).
+Many students need print materials in alternative format (scanned to digital files, audio tapes, Braille, or enlarged).
 Work quickly with SLDS and the student to make sure students get materials converted in a timely fashion.

-Verification of a Disability: If you would like verification that a student has a disability, ask the student to provide you with a letter.
+If you would like verification that a student has a disability, ask the student to provide you with a letter.
 SLDS produces these letters only for students who are registered with this office and for whom documentation of the disability is on file.

-Class Notes: Some students with disabilities have difficulty taking notes.
+Some students with disabilities have difficulty taking notes.
 They may need your assistance in getting a volunteer note taker, or you may provide them a copy of your notes and/or copies of overheads and other class materials.